es-progress/zephyr/README.md

         ```
         cp zephyr.cfg zephyr.local.cfg
         ```
     1. Adjust configurations in the local configuration file.
 Any value provided here will overwrite the defaults in `zephyr.cfg`.
-If you omit a configuration, default value will be used.
+If a setting is not defined, the default value will be applied.
 1. Run the installer, which will:
     - Set up Bash completion for `zephyrctl`
     - Create a symlink for `zephyrctl` in `/usr/local/bin`, making it accessible from anywhere (if `/usr/local/bin` is in your PATH).